stacks-network/docs/src/pages/understand-stacks/network.md

 ## Nonces

 Every account carries a [nonce property](https://en.wikipedia.org/wiki/Cryptographic_nonce) that indicates the number of transactions processed for the given account.
-Nonces are one-time codes and are incremented by 1 on every transaction.
+Nonces are one-time codes, starting at `0` for new accounts, and incremented by 1 on every transaction.

 Nonces are added to all transactions and help identify them in order to ensure transactions are processed in order and to avoid duplicated processing.